Faculty of Education

 Studying at the Faculty of Education will prepare you for a range of rewarding of careers, within education and beyond.

-Associate Professor Karen Swabey, Dean, Faculty of Education.
+Professor Karen Swabey, Dean, Faculty of Education.

 Laura Stewart has experienced the value of community in the remote North West town of Strahan.